bohselecta/labs-for-america/README.md

 # LabsForAmerica

 One-click civic templates for communities, departments, schools, clinics, and emergency managers.
-Fork a template on Replit, customize branding in the built-in admin panel, and share a link with your community.
+Deploy to GitHub Pages, customize branding in the built-in admin panel, and share a link with your community.

 ## Templates